HB9VQQ/WSPRBeacon/README.md

 #### Apply for participation

-Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned [requirements](https://github.com/HB9VQQ/WSPRBeacon/blob/main/README.md#what-is-required-to-participate) and you are not closer than 2000km to an exisitng Beacon if you want to participate in the Intl.
+Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned [requirements](https://github.com/HB9VQQ/WSPRBeacon/blob/main/README.md#what-is-required-to-participate) and if you want to participate in the Intl.
 WSPR Beacon Project.
 Please answer these seven questions in your email:

 1. What is the Beacon callsign you'll be using?
 2. What is the planned Beacon location?